Shoubhik95/Shoubhik95/README.md

 ```

 > A game artist and technical artist who lives in the overlap of **beautiful** and **performant**.
-> ArtStation is the gallery of finished worlds.
-This GitHub is the engine room — the tools,
+> ArtStation is the gallery of finished worlds. itch.io is the arcade where you can actually
-> shaders, and pipelines that make those worlds run.
+> play them.
+This GitHub is the engine room — the tools, shaders, and pipelines underneath it all.

 🔭 **Current Quest:** real-time asset pipelines & shader experiments
 🌱 **Grinding XP in:** technical art tooling & engine-side optimization
 💬 **Will gladly nerd out about:** 3D art, texturing, Unreal/Unity, VFX
-📫 **Send a raven:** add your email / LinkedIn above
+📫 **Send a raven:** via [LinkedIn](https://www.linkedin.com/in/shoubhik-bhattacharya-8b4099324)

 ---